project-image

 Insights & Illuminations

-over 1 year ago – Wed, Oct 12, 2022 at 06:39:06 AM
+about 2 years ago – Wed, Oct 12, 2022 at 06:39:06 AM

 First the down-and-dirty stuff.
 We're 2/3 of the way to the next stretch goal, The Curse of Whiskey Springs PDF Adventure!
 Hopefully, we'll hit that soon.
 I'm not going to do updates every day, but you can expect to hear from me every few days and when we hit new stretch goals.
 With each update , I'm going to take the opportunity to tell you a little about Nevermore